quin9999/quin9999/README.md

 - 🤔 I’m looking for new ideas on future tools
 - 📫 How to reach me: Contact my discord above
 - 😄 Pronouns: Him/He
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and code and also heads up ur mums lacking

 <!-- TODO: Make technologies links takes you to repositories -->